 At the end of its E3 2018 press conference, Bethesda played not one but two tantalizing teaser trailers.
 The first was for Starfield, a science-fiction epic that marks Bethesda’s first new franchise in 25 years.
 The teaser was vague, showing space, a planet, and an odd-looking object floating around that could be a satellite, ship, or perhaps even a space station.
 The second teaser trailer was for the game everyone knew was eventually coming: The Elder Scrolls VI.

 Considering Starfield is slated to launch before The Elder Scrolls VI and was recently pushed back to 2023, it will be at least several years before the next mainline entry in the fantasy RPG series lands on consoles and PC.
 The Elder Scrolls VI hasn’t been confirmed for any specific platforms, but it will likely launch on the current generation of consoles, specifically the Xbox Series X/S, with the PlayStation 5 still being a mystery.

 We have a long road ahead before it launches, and this year’s E3 is another chance to learn more about this highly anticipated title, but here’s everything you need to know about The Elder Scrolls VI, from concrete info to speculation.

 This is the question every fan wants to be answered.
-Unfortunately, you certainly won’t be able to play it any time soon, which is unfortunate given it’s been nine years since the release of The Elder Scrolls V: Skyrim.
+Unfortunately, you certainly won’t be able to play it any time soon, which is unfortunate given it’s been 10 years since the release of The Elder Scrolls V: Skyrim.
 While no one at Bethesda has given a release window, we know that The Elder Scrolls VI isn’t too far along in development.
 At E3 2018, Bethesda Game Studios executive producer Todd Howard said that the game is currently in pre-production.
 That means it’s not playable yet.

 The Elder Scrolls VI also has to wait its turn.
 “Starfield is a game we’ve spent years thinking about and working on, something we feel uniquely positioned to pull off and we’re incredibly excited about,” Howard said on stage at E3 before showing the teaser for The Elder Scrolls VI.